arnemart/SafariKeywordSearchLegacy/Readme.md

 Safari Keyword Search
 =====================

-Safari Keyword Search is a simple extension for Safari 5.1 and above that enables keyword searching from the address bar.
+Safari Keyword Search is a simple extension for Safari 5.1 and above that can change the default Safari search engine and enables keyword searching from the address bar.
 This is a simple but powerful feature that gives you access to several search engines using simple keywords.
-For example, you can search Google for pages about monkeys by typing `g monkey` in the address bar.
+For example, you can search Wikipedia for information on monkeys by typing `w monkeys` in the address bar.

 The following searches are included in the default set: